lambdas/probable-adventure/README.md

 I followed TDD process closely.
 The only exception is `App` which I consider a boundary to the solution.
 It would take significant effort to test it, and it only contains straightforward wiring code.

+The code is formatted according to [the official styleguide](https://docs.scala-lang.org/style/) with rare exceptions where it makes sense.

 # Implementation notes